k-seth/ClanRecruiting/README.md

 - Issue: Localhost says: "This site can’t be reached"
    1. Fix: Make sure the server is running by following the "Using Node.js" instructions.
-   2. Fix: If there are any errors, try to correct the issue if one of the issues below is helpful
+   2. Fix: Try reloading the web page.
+The page may have loaded before the server started
 - Issue: The terminal shows: "Invalid region - please read the README for valid servers"
    1. Fix: An invalid server has been input in "config.json".
 Enter a valid one ("na", "eu", "ru" or "asia") and save the file.
 The server will restart automatically
 - Issue: I tried the above and got an error (likely: "Failed to load resource: the server responded with a status of 400 (Bad Request)" and/or "Uncaught SyntaxError: Unexpected token '' in JSON at position #"